radiantlogicinc/iddm-lite/README.md

 This project provides slightly customized versions of two IDDM docker images: `fid` and `zookeeper`.
 Most of the changes are to the `fid` image, and are designed to ensure it can run in a lightweight mode on a resource-constrained server.

 WARNING: Under no circumstances should the contents of the `./docker` directory be modified.
-These images have been crafted to achieve the goals of Home Depot and the configuration heavily depends on knowledge of IDDM internals.
+These images have been crafted to achieve maximum functionality under restrictive conditions, and the configuration heavily depends on knowledge of IDDM internals.
 Making changes to the contents of this directory independent of Radiantlogic could result in runtime errors and will leave Radiantlogic support unable to adequately assist you in solving the issues.

 ### Setup Image